-The Quarry Shade Garden in Bon Air Park in Arlington, is a garden with rocks, slopes, shade, part-shade and sun.
-The Shade Garden features many plants native to our area and to the eastern U.S., along with well-adapted, non-invasive exotics.
+The Quarry Shade Garden, in Bon Air Park in Arlington, is a Certified Wildlife Habitat with rocks, terraced slopes, shade, part-shade, and sun.
+The first of the MGNV demonstration gardens, it features many plants native to our area and to the eastern U.S., along with well-adapted, non-invasive exotics.

 The Simpson Park Demonstration Garden, at Simpson Park in Alexandria, is an urban garden and haven for people, pollinators, and wildlife.
 Thirteen garden beds showcase a diverse range of native plants and trees, ornamental perennials, and unusual specimens.

 The Small Space Garden, at the Fairlington Community Center in Arlington, focuses on plants appropriate to small areas, like patios, containers, and balconies.
 Visitors will see vegetables, fruit, and herbs growing intermixed with ornamental plants in beds on the ground, in two raised beds, in containers, and up fences and trellises.

 The Sunny Garden, also at Bon Air Park in Arlington, features flowering plants and shrubs that thrive in the northern Virginia area and demonstrates the best management practices for their care and inclusion in sunny landscapes.